thkien/ktreediff/README.md

 ```

-To compare only *.txt files in 2 directories, use `-f/--filter option`.
+To compare only *.txt files in 2 directories, use `-f/--filter` option.
 Note: You can specify multiple file types also, for example: `-f .txt .log`

 ```